jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 It is possible that the introduction of features and architectural properties to facilitate environmentally sustainable Internet technology introduces new attack vectors or other security ramifications.

 For example, the introduction of measurements and metrics for the purpose of saving energy could be misused for the opposite effect when compromised.
-For example, measurements might be be tampered with in order to cause an operator to waste energy.
+For example, measurements might be tampered with in order to cause an operator to waste energy.
 Energy measurements, when abused, might also result in compromised security, for example by allowing to infer usage profiles.
 They could also be abused to implement a covert communications channel in which information is leaked via tampered measurement values that are being reported.

 Networking features and technology choices may have security implications regardless of why they are introduced, including for reasons of environmental sustainability.
 The possibility of this needs to be taken into consideration, understood, and communicated to allow for their mitigation.